 Leadership is an evolution of competencies and behaviors that inspires team members to achieve success.
-Competencies include creating vision, emotional intelligence, managing conflict, strategic planning and financial acumen.
+Competencies include creating a vision, emotional intelligence, managing conflict, strategic planning, and financial acumen.
 Being able to show innovation in leadership is one of the most essential of these competencies.

-Because businesses change at a rapid rate, it is essential for leaders to understand and address how these changes influence people and their behaviors in achieving performance goals.
+Because businesses change rapidly, leaders need to understand and address how these changes influence people and their behaviors in achieving performance goals.
 The measure of success is the ability of leaders to be innovative in their approach to managing the organizational dynamic.

 A short list of potential innovations in leadership includes: